Rach1t/Verilog/Priority Encoder/README.md

-### This directory contains 4 bit priority encoder implmented using for-generate, ifelse and case statements.
+### This directory contains 4-bit priority encoder implmented using for-generate, ifelse and case statements.